weaveworks/weave/site/ipam.md

 range begins at the address shown and ends just before the next address, or wraps around at the end of the subnet.
 The 'v' number denotes how many times that entry has been updated.

-The 'Free IPs' information may be out of date with respect to changes happening elsewhere in the network.